How to Get Pregnant Without Having Sex?

 Now, it certainly is up for debate whether you would ‘technically’ be pregnant if you have a surrogate carrying your baby.
 But no doubt, you will most certainly have a baby that will be your very own in every way.

-There are numerous ways to get pregnant without penetration, and each one has its benefits and costs associated with it.
+Now that you have read how to get pregnant without a man or without penetration, you know about the benefits and costs associated with it.
 Intercourse might not be a choice or a possibility in a few cases, and this is where medical science can come to your rescue.
 However, if none of these methods seem to work, it is best to keep yourself open for adoption as well, as that can also provide you with the joy of becoming a parent.

 1. Can you get pregnant without having sex?; .plannedparenthood.org; https://www.plannedparenthood.org/blog/can-u-get-pregnant-without-having-sex

 2. Is there any other way to get pregnant besides sex?; youngwomenshealth.org; https://youngwomenshealth.org/askus/is-there-any-other-way-to-get-pregnant-besides-sex/